sgzed86/ColonCancerPytorchViT/README.md

 I am using a laptop with NVIDIA RTX 3050.
 It is running the model but I might be able to get it down to 1 hour per epoch which is still way too long.
 I should have bought the Jetson...
 This is a rather ambitous project for this laptop.

-I ran just 1 epopch to test it out, took about 50 minutes.
+I ran just 1 epoch to test it out, took about 50 minutes.
 Even on 1 epoch the model does not seem too bad.

 + Lesion Accuracy:   0.8009
 + Polyp Accuracy:    0.9744